Kanna Laddu Thinna Aasaiya: Release

 Kanna Laddu Thinna Aasaiya was distributed by Red Giant Movies, who booked nearly 250 screens for the film's release.
-It was initially scheduled to release on 21 December 2012, but was shifted to 26 January 2013.
-Prior to the revised 13 January 2013 release date, filmmaker K. Bhagyaraj filed a suit against the makers of Kanna Laddu Thinna Aasaiya, stating that they used the same storyline as his 1981 film Indru Poi Naalai Vaa.
-He also accused the makers of falsely claiming to have acquired the rights from his film.
+It was initially scheduled to release on 21 December 2012, but was shifted to 25 January 2013, a day before Indian Republic Day, and later brought forward to 13 January.
+Prior to the revised date, actor and filmmaker K. Bhagyaraj filed a suit against the makers of Kanna Laddu Thinna Aasaiya, stating that they used the same storyline as his 1981 film Indru Poi Naalai Vaa.
+He also accused the makers of falsely claiming to have acquired the rights from him.
 It was later announced that the film, upon orders of the Madras High Court, would acknowledge both Bhagyaraj and his Indru Poi Naalai Vaa story in the credits.
+Post release, Veer Vasanthakumar, president of the Hindu Mahasabha, objected to a scene where a character dressed as the goddess Amman was making "inappropriate" body movements during a song sequence.
+Calling it "outrageous", "unacceptable" and "contemptuous", he threatened to file a court case if the scene was not removed.

 Critical reception

 Vivek Ramz from In.com rated the film three-and-a-half out of five and stated that "KLTA is a perfect Pongal treat for the family thanks to its clean humour.
 Go watch it and have a blast!"
 N. Venkateswaran from The Times of India also gave it three-and-a-half out of five stars, saying, "Manikandan has now carved out a name for himself in the Tamil film industry".
 Sify gave it three stars writing, "Gags galore, Laughs.
 This one's strictly for Kollywood junkies whose funny bones are easy to tickle", and called the film a "Jolly fun ride".
 Malathi Rangarajan of The Hindu said that the film was "a light-hearted fun film for the festive season, if you don't mind the crassness, that is!" and found many similarities to older films with the idea of several men trying to woo a girl already present in the 1971 release Uttharavindri Ulle Vaa.
 R S Prakash of Bangalore Mirror wrote, "A paper-thin script has been made to made sizzle right from the first frame, thanks to the strength of the film's comedy content".